-- 3.11 The intention of this policy is to provide safe winter driving conditions appropriate for the type of travel necessary on the City's streets.
-The level of service described herein shall be considered a guideline with the understanding that during and immediately after a storm, the level of service provided may be less than described herein and may vary across the City dependent on storm conditions. - 3.12 All City streets will be assigned to a route.
+3.11 The intention of this policy is to provide safe winter driving conditions appropriate for the type of travel necessary on the City's streets.
+The level of service described herein shall be considered a guideline with the understanding that during and immediately after a storm, the level of service provided may be less than described herein and may vary across the City dependent on storm conditions.

+- 3.12 All City streets will be assigned to a route.
 Streets shall be plowed and/or include the application of de-icing materials to provide intermittent bare pavement on streets sections, bare pavement intersection approaches and curves.
 Cul-de-sacs and dead end streets may have few, if any, bare pavement spots.
-Gravel and dirt road surfaces shall be plowed to provide a hard pack surface and may include the application of de-icing materials as necessary for traction. - 3.13 During light to normal snowfalls, streets will be plowed full width on the initial pass.
+Gravel and dirt road surfaces shall be plowed to provide a hard pack surface and may include the application of sand or gravel chips as necessary for traction. - 3.13 During light to normal snowfalls, streets will be plowed full width on the initial pass.
 During heavier snowfalls, streets shall be plowed as wide as possible initially and widened as the storm intensity lessens.
 The Public Works Supervisor shall determine if this practice is warranted.
 After the storm passes, clean up operations shall begin to clear intersections and snow storage areas along corners and boulevards.
 It is the City's intent to complete initial plowing and widening operations within 12 hours of the cessation of the storm.
 Clean up operations should be complete within 24 hours for light snowfalls, and within 48 hours for heavy snowfalls.
-Major blizzards may require additional time.

-3.6 Snow and Ice Removal

-3.14 Efforts will be made to clear City parking lots and Fire Stations in advance of opening hours in order to best maintain service to the community.
+Major blizzards may require additional time. - 3.14 Snow will be plowed in a manner so as to minimize traffic obstructions.
+The center of the roadway will be plowed first.
+The snow shall then be pushed from left to right on two-way streets.
+On one-way streets or where there is a center boulevard, snow may be pushed in either direction.
+The discharge shall go onto the boulevard area of the street.
+Snow on cul-de-sacs will be plowed to the boulevard areas and not to the center.
+When a plow goes on a bridge, the driver shall slow down so snow does not go over the bridge, if possible.
+In times of extreme snowfall, streets will not always immediately be able to be completely cleared of snow. - 3.15 Efforts will be made to clear City parking lots and Fire Stations in advance of opening hours in order to best maintain service to the community.
 Ice rinks shall also be cleared after street routes have been completed and in most cases after the snowfall has ended.
 In cases of severe storms, ice rinks may not be cleared until the next morning following the end of the storm.